xackery/githubeq/README.md

 ### How does it work?

+- On /bug, a lua mod is fired and overrides the default behavior of in game #bugs.
-- On #issue, lua script creates a .txt file in the issues folder on your eqemu dir.
+- The lua mod creates a .txt file in the issues folder on your eqemu dir.
-- Githubeq is a program that every minute by default, grabs each text file, and sends it to github as an issue.
+- Githubeq is a program that every minute by default, iteartes txt files in issues, and sends it to github as an issue.
+It then deletes the .txt file.
-- You can use projects in github to organize the issues and triage things, with less noise like you get on discord forum bug reports.
+- You can then use projects in github to organize the issues and triage things, with less noise like you get on discord forum bug reports.

 ### Installation

+1. *NOTE* eqemu has not yet added [a PR](https://github.com/EQEmu/Server/pull/4209) that adds support for this.
+Once it is added, you'll need to wait for a release from eqemu and update your binaries to obtain it.
 1. Go to the [releases page](https://github.com/xackery/githubeq/releases) or click links in instructions below.
 1. Download [githubeq-linux](https://github.com/xackery/githubeq/releases/latest/download/githubeq-linux) or [githubeq-windows.exe](https://github.com/xackery/githubeq/releases/latest/download/githubeq-windows.exe) based on your OS, place it in the root of your eqemu folder.
 (Ideally below quests)
 1. Run githubeq.
 It will exit and generate a githubeq.conf file.